evennia/evennia/docs/1.0-dev/_sources/Setup/Installation-Non-Interactive.md.txt

 # Non-interactive setup

-The first ime you run `evennia start` (just after having created the database), you will be asked to interactively insert the superuser username, email and password.
+The first time you run `evennia start` (just after having created the database), you will be asked to interactively insert the superuser username, email and password.
 If you are deploying Evennia as part of an automatic build script, you don't want to enter this information manually.